 “Please, please, PLEASE let this work…”

 “…And here’s the kennel where we keep our various small and medium Kreatures,” Dennis said, gesturing towards a long, squat, sturdy-looking grey building.
 It was connected to a power module that Ben assumed was a substation or a forcefield generator.
+The inside of the kennel had a row of miniature habitat pods all lined up along the wall, each roughly the size of a horse stall.
 Dennis continued to speak as they strolled through the front door together.
-“We’ll set your Jagaldie up in one of these empty stalls.
+“We’ll set your Jagaldie up in one of these empty pods.
 There’s a field out back where he can roam and socialize with the other Kreatures.”

 “What kinds?”
 Ben asked.